June 2026

 We have signed the Construction Protocol with the Gangmasters and Labour Abuse Authority (GLAA), and with other members of our industry, to support the objective of eradicating slavery and labour exploitation in the sector.

-Our Anti-Slavery Policy sets out our approach to Modern Slavery and applies to everyone working directly or indirectly for, or with, us.
-We recognise that appropriate training on modern slavery and the use of forced, compulsory or trafficked labour will increase awareness among our people as well as mitigating the risk within the business and the supply chain.
+Our Anti-Slavery Policy sets out our approach to tackling modern slavery and applies to everyone working directly or indirectly for, or with, us.
+We recognise that appropriate training on modern slavery will increase awareness among our people as well as mitigating the risk within the business and the supply chain.

 Due diligence processes